raganwald/raganwald.github.com/_posts/2014-05-13-how-to-trick-the-gullible-into-learning-a-new-language.md

 This reminds me of programming languages and frameworks.
 The most important factor for success in a language is that it be the scripting language for a new platform that disrupts the old.
 C for Unix, Objective C for iOS, Java, JavaScript, and Ruby for HTML.
 This insight, unfortunately, is like saying that the most important criterium for personal wealth is to belong to the lucky zygote club.

-But if all other things are equal is there any similarity between a new programming language and a 419 scam?
+But if all other things are equal, is there any similarity between a new programming language and a 419 scam?
 Sure there is.

 ### why a new language is like ten million dollars in a nigerian bank